SagarMachineLearning/DroneProject/README.md

-# DroneProject by Sagar and Team
+# DroneProject by Sagar, Linthoi and Daphilarisha
 This is Repository of the Drone Project